containers/toolbox/doc/toolbox-create.1.md

 by extracting the name from the image and then creates the container like normal.

 You cannot use `--distro`, `--release` or `--image` together with this option.

+**--build-tag** TAG, **-t** TAG

+Overwrites the tagging behaviour of `--build` by tagging the image with TAG via `podman build --tag`.
+If no repository if given or podman doesn't know it, localhost is used.

+Can only be used when `--build` is also used.

 ## EXAMPLES